World Archaeology 2.1 obtained;

 Seminar with active learning;

-Practical sessions in groups of 2 or 3, with assignments.
+Practical sessions in groups of two or three students, with assignments.

 Group presentation (50%);